pheebner/PeopleSearch/README.md

 # Database Creation and Migration

-The app expects to connect using the PeopleSearchDatabase connection string to a Sql Server database.
+The app expects to connect to a Sql Server database using the PeopleSearchDatabase connection string.
 This connection string can be found in the appsettings.json file inside the web project.
 Please change this value if necessary in order to provide a database to the app.